jg-rp/liquid/docs/language/filters.md

 `<string> | capitalize`

-Returns the input string with the first character in upper case and the rest lowercase.
+Return the input string with the first character in upper case and the rest lowercase.

 ```liquid
 {{ 'heLLO, World!' | capitalize }}